0o-de-lally/proof-of-work/README.md

 # 0D's proof-of-work
+# About:

+I've contributed to 0L since June 2019, as myself or through my consulting LLC.
+I support myself.
+I have no investors -- no one has any claim to any tokens or profits from my work.
+All work on 0L was volunteer based and uncompensated.
+There were times I worked every day of the week without a break for months.
+I have no special privileges (image below).
+I've run one validator node for myself, in the same condition as others.

 <img width="941" alt="Screen Shot 2022-02-14 at 3 34 45 PM" src="https://user-images.githubusercontent.com/1364012/153942165-dbfb6cc9-1316-4d55-bc85-42c2ca9d048a.png">

-# About:
+# Sponsor Me:

-I've contributed to 0L since June 2019, through different DAOs and Companies.
-None of these have investors.
-All work was volunteer based and uncompensated.
+Donations are much appreciated!

+### Short Term: Help Pay My Bills
+ Short term funding is preferred in stable coins.
+Thank you so much for sending USDC to the Ethereum address: `0x7cB65bDA184EeeD0a62Ef083DfE9046f39fD2E16`

+### Long Term: Share Your Validator Rewards
+If you'd like to donate 0L coins, the best way is to set up an autopay to the Community wallet called Tip Jar so that my miners/validators can share your mining rewards.
+More here: https://github.com/infinite-game-llc/tip-jar

+`<Annoying disclaimers>`

+Sending anything to those wallets is a donation and as such is voluntary.
+To be explict, there can be no misunderstanding: there is no service, coin, or privilege that comes from sending funds to those accounts.

+If your from a countries sanctioned by the USA, sadly those addresses can't receive your generous gift.
+It's a wonderful sentiment, but please don't send since it may do more harm than good.

+`</Annoying disclaimers>`

+You're the best!

 # Disclosures:
-My validator/miner has been receiving donations from the public for my pre-genesis work.
-This comes from the community wallet Tip Jar https://github.com/infinite-game-llc/tip-jar

 I operate nodes for other less technical collaborators, for institutions, and for DAOs:
 - (46A - genesis) My node